Navigating Legislation and Compliance with Confidence: A Clear Guide to Australia’s Legal Framework

 Codes of practice give more detailed advice about how employers can meet the requirements of the regulations.
 COPs do not replace the laws, but codes of practice can be issued to help make understanding of what you must do a little easier.
 Codes of practice are not legislation, but they give practical guidance on ways to comply with the Acts and regulations.

-Health and safety representatives and Work Safe field officers (inspectors) can use the codes to suggest ways of remedying health and safety risks in the workplace.
-They can also use the codes as evidence when Acts or regulations have not been complied with.
+Health and safety representatives and Work Safe field officers (inspectors) can use the codes of practice to suggest ways of remedying health and safety risks in the workplace.
+They can also use the codes of practice as evidence when Acts or regulations have not been complied with.

 Codes of practice can also provide a performance measurement for people in the workplace to follow.
 Some example codes of practice include: